 These include improving reliability and accuracy, as those factors are of utmost importance.
 On the bright side, Stanford also states that the current prototype could be used repeatedly.
 More testing is required to see if waterlogging becomes an issue.

 The biggest reason why this new wearable sensor is so impressive and important is that it is wearable.
 This creates a non-invasive method for you to track stress levels without needing to be prodded or pricked by a doctor.

-While some may think this is a major breakthrough, there is still a lot of work to be done.
-In addition to the aforementioned issues, more testing is needed to see how the sensor will work in different temperatures.
+While some may think this is a significant breakthrough, much work still needs to be done.
+In addition to the abovementioned issues, more testing is required to see how the sensor will work in different temperatures.

 We want to hear from you.
-Sound off in the comments below and let us know what you think about this new wearable sensor.
-Do you think that the sensor will end up becoming “mainstream”?
+Sound off in the comments below, and let us know what you think about this new wearable sensor.
+Do you believe that the sensor will end up becoming “mainstream”?
 Or is this just another drop in the pan that will fizzle out?